ElegantCreationism/goclient-polygon/README.md

 ## Improvements
-* Making the client more interactive, it only runs and returns the output, it doesn't run whenever called. (maybe as a lambda it would be able to be triggered on demand)
+* Making the client more interactive, it only runs and returns the output, it doesn't run whenever called.
+(As a lambda it would be able to be triggered on demand)
-* simplify the code, rpc stuff
+* RPC request code can be refactored to promote code reuse
-* extend the service to support more methods
+* Extend the service to support more methods, as it will be more useful
-* add security to improve the service, https
+* Improve the error handling, add error codes, so that logs are more descriptive when errors occur, for easier diagnosis

+This program provides a simple example of how to use the client package to interact with a JSON-RPC API using Go code.
+It demonstrates how to retrieve the latest block number from the Polygon blockchain and how to retrieve the block information for a specific block.
+You can use this program as a starting point for building more complex applications that interact with the Polygon JSON-RPC API.